 Timothy Olyphant’s fame escalated with his television work as “Sheriff Seth Bullock” in “Deadwood” (2004-2006) and “Deputy US Marshal Raylan Givens” in the FX hit series “Justified” (2010-2015), which concluded its 78-episode run on April 14.
-His off-Broadway debut came in 1995 in The Monogamist for which he received a Theatre World Award for “Outstanding Debut Performance.”
-His first TV role came in 1995 in a pilot for the remake of the “77 Sunset Strip” series, and his feature film debut came with The First Wives Club in 1996.
-He first gained notice in the horror film Scream 2 (1997) which began a long list of films over the next 15+ years.
-The comedy-drama film This is Where I Leave You and Oliver Stone’s biographical political thriller Snowden, in which Olyphant plays an FBI agent, were both 2016 releases.
-Olyphant also returned to New York’s off-Broadway for two months this year, starring in Hold On To Me Darling.
-A nationally-ranked swimmer as a teen in Modesto, Ca, Olyphant swam collegiately and studied fine art and theatre at USC.
+His off-Broadway debut came in 1995 in “The Monogamist” for which he received a Theatre World Award for “Outstanding Debut Performance.”
+His first TV role came in 1995 in a pilot for the remake of the “77 Sunset Strip” series, and his feature film debut came with “The First Wives Club” in 1996.
+He first gained notice in the horror film “Scream 2 (1997),” which began a long list of films over the next 15+ years.
+The comedy-drama film “This is Where I Leave You” and Oliver Stone’s biographical political thriller, “Snowden,” in which Olyphant plays an FBI agent, were both released in 2016.
+Olyphant also returned to New York’s off-Broadway for two months this year, starring in “Hold On To Me Darling.”
+Olyphant stars alongside Drew Barrymore in the 2017 Netflix series, “Santa Clarita Diet.”
+A nationally-ranked swimmer as a teen in Modesto, CA, Olyphant swam collegiately and studied fine arts and theatre at USC.
 He lives in Westwood with his wife and three children.